grayjason1970/project1/README.md

 This will create the VPC, subnets, internet gateway, route table, and security group as defined in the configuration.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 Acknowledgments
 * Terraform documentation and community resources